-- 1. Elaine continues to supply us with reusable sanitary packs these are now included in all Mother packs.
-She sources fabric (requiring expensive flannel) and waterproof - PUL liners.
-She has spent time designing her packs there are no pins or stud clips used, and the design minimises leaks. - 2.
-PUL liners generously supplied and made by Elizabeth Donohue. - 3.
-Elaine has also developed a relationship with Envision (a community not-for-profit) that sew items for our mother and baby packs, make linen for hospitals and make toys. - 4.
-Thanks to a relationship with Dr Andrew Tucker Periodontist, we have received donations of toothbrushes and toothpastes for our toddler packs. - 5.
+- Elaine continues supplying us with reusable sanitary packs now included in all Mother packs.
+She sources fabric (requiring expensive flannel) and waterproof PUL - liners.
+She has spent time designing her packs no pins or stud clips are used, and the design minimises leaks. - 2.
+PUL liners are generously supplied and made by Elizabeth Donohue. - 3.
+Elaine has also developed a relationship with Envision (a community not-for-profit) that sew items for our mother and baby packs, makes linen for hospitals and makes toys. - 4.
+Thanks to a relationship with Dr Andrew Tucker Periodontist, we have received donations of toothbrushes and toothpaste for our toddler packs. - 5.
 Elaine is a very welcome addition to the committee